US to build temporary port to deliver Gaza aid | Law-Order

 US to build temporary port to deliver Gaza aid

-An Israeli official said Israel “fully supports the deployment of a temporary dock” on Gaza’s coast and the operation “will be carried out with full coordination between the two parties.”
-While Israel is increasing the number of aid-bearing trucks allowed into the besieged enclave and the United States and other countries have been airdropping supplies, the amounts of assistance getting in are insufficient, the U.S. official said.

-President Joe Biden will announce in his State of the Union speech on Thursday that the U.S. military will construct a temporary port on Gaza's Mediterranean coast to receive humanitarian aid by sea, senior administration officials said.
-Planning for the operation, initially based on the island of Cyprus, does not envisage the deployment of U.S. military personnel in Gaza, the officials told a news briefing.
+The U.S. military will build a temporary port on Gaza's Mediterranean coast to receive humanitarian aid by sea, President Joe Biden said in his State of the Union speech on Thursday.
+Planning for the operation, initially based on the island of Cyprus, does not envision deployment of U.S. military personnel in Gaza.

-A staunch supporter of Israel, Biden faces rising political pressure to end the Israeli offensive, including a protest movement for Democratic voters to withhold their support for the president in his party primaries for November's general election.
-Large swaths of Gaza have been destroyed and most of the population displaced by intense Israeli bombardments and fighting ignited by Hamas's Oct.
-7 onslaught into Israel.
+Biden's announcement came as he seeks to cool anger among many in his Democratic Party over his support for Israel in its offensive in Gaza since Oct.
+7, given the steep toll on civilians in the Palestinian enclave.
+Senior administration officials who had briefed reporters on the plan before the speech also said Hamas was delaying a new deal with Israel on a six-week ceasefire and the release of hostages because the Islamists who rule Gaza have not agreed to free sick and elderly captives.

 Israel says Hamas' incursion claimed 1,200 lives and saw the Islamists abduct 253 hostages.
-Gaza health officials say the number of people killed in the subsequent offensive launched by Israel has surpassed 30,800.
-A PORT IN GAZA
+In his speech, Biden said more than 30,000 Palestinians had been killed.
+"Most of whom are not Hamas," he added.
+"Thousands and thousands are innocent women and children."

-Biden will tell Congress he is ordering the U.S. military "to undertake an emergency mission to establish a port in Gaza, working with like-minded countries and humanitarian partners," one official said.
-The facility would accommodate large ships carrying food, water, medical supplies and temporary shelters.
+SEA DELIVERIES TO GAZA Biden told Congress he was directing the U.S. military to lead an emergency mission to set up a "temporary pier" on the Gaza coast to receive ships carrying food, water, medicine and temporary shelters.

-That would permit Israeli officials to screen shipments before they are transported to Gaza.
-While the temporary port in Gaza would initially be a military-run operation, Washington envisions it becoming a commercially run facility, the official said.
+That would permit Israeli officials to screen shipments before they head to Gaza.
+While the temporary port will initially be military-run, Washington envisions it becoming a commercially run facility, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)